Oracle AVG Function

 • The outer query returns the average of the average list prices per product category.

-Let’s create a new table named tests for the demonstration.
+Let’s create a new table called performances for the demonstration.

 employee_id NUMBER PRIMARY KEY,